 Recommendation Forms/Letters can also be emailed to EduCertAnalyst@uhv.edu.

-6. Program Interview: A program interview with UHV graduate faculty in counselor education.
+6. Program Interview: A program interview with UHV graduate faculty in professional counseling.
 The purpose of the interview is:

 (1) to assess personal qualities useful for graduate and eventual professional work as a counselor; (2) to clarify questions that the committee may have about applicant’s admissions materials; (3) determine whether the applicant’s professional goals are in alignment with the objectives of the program; and (4) to share more information about the program with applicants.